Kappa Mikey: Production

 Unlike other cartoons produced at the turn of the 21st century, the property was owned by the studio instead of an agency, the animation was not outsourced and the episodes were written by full-time staff.
 After producing Internet-based projects and television spots, the series became Animation Collective's first television series.
 The series was produced in New York City; pre-production began in 2002 and animation started in the summer of 2005.
-Production for the two seasons wrapped in September 2007.
+Production wrapped in September 2007.